hokus15/pioniq/README.md

 Then install needed packages for the scripts to run:
 ```
-sudo apt-get install bluetooth bluez-tools blueman python python-pip git
+sudo apt-get install bluetooth bluez-tools blueman python python-pip git python-gps
 pip install paho-mqtt obd
 ```

-### Pairing OBD2 Bluetooth Dongle with Raspberry Pi
+### Pairing OBDII Bluetooth Dongle with Raspberry Pi
-**IMPORTANT** ALL requirements need to be met to pair the OBD2 bluetooth with the Raspberry Pi:
+**IMPORTANT** Next requirements need to be met to pair the OBDII bluetooth with the Raspberry Pi:
-1. OBD2 dongle is plugged into the OBD2 port of your IONIQ
+1. OBDII dongle is plugged into the OBDII port of your car
-2. Raspberry Pi is within the range of the OBD2 bluetooth dongle (<5m)
+2. Raspberry Pi is within the range of the OBDII bluetooth dongle (<5m)
 3. Raspberry Pi is connected to the Wi-Fi.
 I use a powerbank to give power the Raspberry Pi when its close to the car.
-In my case using the USB car charger makes to be out of WiFi range.
+In my case using the USB car charger makes the RaspberryPi to be out of WiFi range.
 4. The vehicle is switched on

-*I'm lucky and meeting all those requirements are easy for me!!!.
-If not you, will need to find an alternative way do it.*
+*I'm lucky and meeting all those requirements is easy for me!!!.
+If are not so lucky, you will need to find an alternative way pair the OBDII with the Raspberry Pi.*

 Once those requirements are fulfilled you can start with the pairing process:
 ```